Word

 Key Benefits

-Emma took a dream job with a lower initial salary, knowing that her ISA payments would be on hold while she invested in her long-term career.
+Emma took a dream job with a lower initial salary, knowing that her OBL payments would be on hold while she invested in her long-term career.

 Emma’s payments were always affordable, with higher payments coming later as her career and salary took off.

-She met the maximum number of monthly payments, meaning that she left the ISA obligation before the 10 year maximum contract term.
+She met the maximum number of monthly payments, meaning that she left the OBL obligation before the 10 year maximum contract term.

-This tool is meant only to provide a brief explanation of how ISAs can work in practice.
+This tool is meant only to provide a brief explanation of how OBLs can work in practice.

-As with loans and other financing options, individual ISA contracts will vary and may include additional terms not discussed here such as: prepayment options, emergency forbearance, late payment penalties, among others.
+As with loans and other financing options, individual OBL contracts will vary and may include additional terms not discussed here such as: prepayment options, emergency forbearance, late payment penalties, among others.

 Always review the specific terms of your financing options and choose the one that is the best fit for you.